 . . .

-6.2 Powers and Duties.The Board shall hear appeals from actions or failure to act of the Code Enforcement Officer.
-The Board shall have the following powers and duties.
+6.2 Powers and Duties.

+The Board of Appeals shall have the following powers and duties.

 6.2.A.
-Administrative and Interpretive Appeal.
-Where it is alleged that an administrative or interpretive error has been made by the Code Enforcement Officer in the enforcement of this Ordinance, the actions of the Code Enforcement Officer may be affirmed, modified or reversed by the Board.
-The Board may also affirm, modify or set aside the action or decision of the Planning Board in administering Article 8 of this Ordinance.
-The Board of Appeals' jurisdiction shall be limited to administrative matters.
-Appeals involving conditions imposed by the Planning Board or a decision to grant or deny approval shall be directed to Superior Court.. . .
+Administrative Appeals of Code Enforcement Officer Decisions.
+Any person aggrieved by a decision of the Code Enforcement Officer may appeal such a decision to the Board within 30 days of the written decision.
+Appeals from decisions of the Code Enforcement Officer are de novo.
+The Code Enforcement Officer must transmit to the Board the decision and all documents and other evidence on which the decision was based, which may be considered as evidence in the de novo proceeding.
+The Board must conduct a public hearing.
+The standard of review is whether, on the basis of the evidence before the Board, the application complies with the requirements of the Zoning Ordinance.
+The burden of proof is on the applicant for the permit or approval.
+The Board has authority to grant, grant with conditions, or deny a permit or approval.

+6.2.A.1.
+Notwithstanding Section 6.2.A, notices of violation, enforcement orders, suspensions or revocations of permits or approvals, written determinations of no violation, or any other enforcement decisions of the Code Enforcement Officer are advisory only and may not be appealed to the Board.

+. . .

+6.2.C.
+Appeals of Planning Board Decisions.
+Decisions of the Planning Board may not be appealed to the Board.
+Any person aggrieved by a decision of the Planning Board may appeal such a decision directly to the Maine Superior Court in accordance with Rule 80B of the Maine Rules of Civil Procedure.

 6.3 Appeal Procedure.

 . . .

 6.3.D.
-The Board shall reasonably notify of any hearing, the petitioner, the Code Enforcement Officer, the Planning Board and Municipal Officers, and such persons shall be made parties to the action.
+The Board shall reasonably notify of any hearing, the petitioner, the Code Enforcement Officer, and Municipal Officers, and such persons shall be made parties to the action.
 The Board shall notify by certified mail all owners of property abutting the property for which an appeal is taken of the nature of the appeal and the time and place of the hearing thereon at least seven (7) days prior to the hearing.
 Owners of property shall be considered to be those against whom taxes are assessed.
 Failure of any property owner to receive such notice of hearing shall not necessitate another hearing nor invalidate any action by the Board.
 The Board shall publish a notice of appeal at least once in newspaper of general circulation in the area at least seven (7) days prior to the hearing.
 The cost of noticing and advertisement shall be paid by the applicant prior to the Public Hearing.

 . . .

 6.3.G.
-An appeal from any order, relief or denial of the Board of Appeals may be taken by any party to Superior Court in accordance with the Maine Rules of Civil Procedure, Rule 80B.
+An appeal from any order, relief or denial of the Board of Appeals may be taken by any aggrieved party to Superior Court in accordance with the Maine Rules of Civil Procedure, Rule 80B.